Paulo251/Paulo251/README.md

 # Paulo Ricardo

-Backend Developer (Junior) focused on building APIs with Laravel.
+Backend Developer focused on building APIs with Laravel.

 ## About
 I work mainly with backend development using **Laravel**, building REST APIs with authentication, business rules, and relational databases.